Dima-369/macOS-Menu-Countdown/README.md

 I also have the application renamed to `tim` because it is nicer to invoke it like `tim 15`.

+The application requires `ffplay` to be installed.
+Once the timer is finished, an audo file named `you-can-heal.mp3` in the same directory as the application is played.

 ## Usage